KUL-RSDA/AquaCrop/README.md

 * GNU Make (>= v3.82 should work)
 * a GNU Fortran compiler (>= v6.4.0 should work)
+  MinGW can be used when (cross)compiling for Windows.
 * (optional) a Free Pascal compiler (>= v3.2.0 should work)

 The main `make` targets are `bin` (producing an `aquacrop` executable),